-The design incorporates elements such as random sampling, replication, and independent dilution, in order to create a statistically robust data set for evaluating a method’s proportionality and precision.
+The design incorporates elements such as random sampling, replication and independent dilution - to create a statistically robust data set for evaluating a method’s proportionality and precision.
 An important aspect of the dilution series experimental design is the incorporation of dilution integrity.
-Here we recommend that samples are generated by independent dilution from the stock solution, and further recommend verification of the dilution step by obtaining measured dilution fractions (i.e. using a calibrated scale to measure the volumes of solution pipetted in the creation of each independent dilution).
+Here we recommend that samples are generated by independent dilution from the stock solution, and further recommend verification of the dilution step by obtaining measured dilution fractions (i.e. using a calibrated scale to measure the volumes of solution pipetted when creating each independent dilution).
 By maintaining a high degree of dilution integrity, proportionality to dilution can be used as an internal control for measurement quality.
 Any deviation from proportionality would more likely be due to systematic error in the measurement instead of random or systematic error introduced by pipetting.

 Statistical Analysis to Evaluate Counting Method Performance

 Using the dilution fraction experimental design, quality indicators (%CV, R2, PI) can be evaluated for a wide range of cell counting methods and can be used to determine the level of proportionality and precision achieved.
 These properties can also be used as a basis for comparison between counting methods.
 These performance metrics characterize the entire cell count measurement process, including the measurement platform, method specific factors such as dilution steps and sampling, and the specific cell preparation measured.